A life insurer may refuse to pay out a claim for any of the following reasons:

 When insurance companies determine whether to issue an insurance policy, they refer to guidelines regarding insurability which are called underwriting guidelines.
 Insurers need to follow guidelines which are reasonable as compared with the rest of the industry.
 The insurer is judged against the standard of what a reasonable insurer would have determined to be relevant to the risk.
 To avoid paying the policy, the insurer must show that it would not have issued the policy and that its position is reasonable as compared with other insurers.

-Life insurance denials can be challenged if your lawyer understands the law as well as the rules which govern insurers.
+If you have been denied life insurance, you will need a lawyer who understands the law as well as the rules which govern insurers.
 It is a specialized area which requires skill, knowledge and experience.
 Few lawyers have any experience challenging life insurance denials – when considering hiring a lawyer to challenge your claim denial, ask about their knowledge of life insurance concepts and their experience handling life insurance cases.

 Enjoy this article?
 Don't forget to share.